Dennis-Maigua/willguard/README.md

 ### Step 3.
 Connect Ganache to MetaMask & your Project

-- Open Ganache in your local desktop and click `New Workspace (Ethereum)`.
+- Open Ganache in your local desktop, and click `New Workspace (Ethereum)`.

-- Click `Add Project`, navigate to where the truffle.config.js file is on the project folder and select it, then click `start`.
+- Click `Add Project`, navigate to where the `truffle.config.js` file is in the project folder, select it, and click `Start`.

-- Pick any `Address` below the first one, click its `key` on the far right side, and copy its `Private Key`.
+- Pick any `Address` below the first one, click on its `key` on the right side, and copy its `Private Key`.

-- Open MetaMask in your Browser and proceed to `Create a new Wallet`.
+- Open MetaMask in your Browser, and proceed to `Create a new Wallet`.

 - Click `Ethereum Mainnet` >> `+ Add network` >> `Add a network manually`.